eclipse-kuksa/kuksa.cloud/deployment/kubernetes/includes/README.md

 <!--
 ******************************************************************************
-Copyright (c) 2019 Bosch Software Innovations GmbH.
+Copyright (c) 2019 Bosch Software Innovations GmbH [and others].
 All rights reserved.
 This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies this distribution, and is available at https://www.eclipse.org/org/documents/epl-2.0/index.php
 *****************************************************************************
 -->

-# Kubernetes deployment functionality
+# Kubernetes installation functionality

 ---